 There is no state-mandated waiver of tuition in Arizona.
 However, Maricopa County Community Colleges encourage seniors to continue their education by offering a 50% reduction in current county resident tuition, with credit hour classes on a space-available basis.

 FinAid.org lists these states as offering free college tuition for seniors: Alaska, Arkansas, Connecticut, Florida, Georgia, Illinois, Kentucky, Maine, Maryland, Massachusetts, Michigan, Minnesota, New Hampshire, New Jersey, North Carolina, Ohio, Rhode Island, South Dakota, Texas, Vermont, Virginia and Washington D.C.
 Students still have to buy their own books and, in some cases, pay fees.
 In some states the free tuition may not be available at all institutions.
-The site states that people 55 and older who volunteer might be eligible to receive education awards honors of volunteer service through the Edward M. Kennedy Serve America Act.
+The site states that people 55 and older who volunteer might be eligible to receive education awards of up to $1,000 for volunteer service through the Edward M. Kennedy Serve America Act.
 The awards could be applied to the volunteer’s own education or transferred to a child, foster child, or grandchild.

 Many online courses are free.
 A quick search of the educational website edX turned up self-paced free courses in architecture, design, contract law, and music.
 Some course offerings on Coursera allow you to audit some content and videos for free.
 The Online Course Report gives you a jaw-dropping list of 5,400 free online courses.